lukekasper/Personal-Projects/System Design/Notes.md

     - Ex: ingest clickstream and log data, leaderboard or scoring data, temp data (shopping cart), frequently accessed (hot) tables, metadata/lookup tables

 ### Cache
+- Cache invalidation: sync cache and db
+    - Can be solved with a write-through cache
 - Cache sequence:
     - Dispatcher looks if request is in cache
     - If found return to client